-The first way predictive maintenance helps fleets is by reducing vehicle downtime due to avoidable repairs.
+The first way predictive trucking maintenance software helps fleets is by reducing vehicle downtime due to avoidable repairs.
 In addition, vehicles can be utilized more efficiently because maintenance is planned only when it’s required.
 When planned based on random dates or mileage, vehicle maintenance steals time by making equipment unavailable for use.
 With predictive maintenance, fleet managers can schedule maintenance based on accurate diagnostics and vehicle usage information.
 As vehicles with less use do not require as many maintenance stops, the availability of assets increases while losses due to unnecessary maintenance are minimized.

 Increased efficiency of fleets and drivers